Share the joy of ensemble singing with The Western Wind!

 |7:15–9:30||Performance seminar by all small ensembles|

-The Western Wind and guest faculty present a concert on the first Friday night and on Monday night of each Smith workshop week.
+The Western Wind and guest faculty present a concert on the first Monday night of the workshop.

-Weekend participants finish their stay by presenting a concert on Sunday afternoon.
 5-day participants present their final concert on Saturday afternoon.
-8-day participants participate in both concerts.

 Smith College is within driving distance (2½–3 hours) of New York and Boston.